Complete poker terminology: all poker terms

 Slow-play – it is a method where the main goal is to trap the opponent, it is done with a strong combination or the nuts.

 Slowroll – it is a deliberately slow decision with a strong hand.
-It is considered as an unethical thing in a poker community.
+It is considered an unethical thing in a poker community.

 Small blind – it is a smaller bet of the two obligatory ones.
 It is a player’s position between the button and the big blind.